 May 14 - 31, 2016

 For millennia the religions of India, being both diverse and creative, have contributed to a rich cultural tapestry.
 This course explores some of this richness primarily in the Ganges River basin in eastern India.
 We experience Indian cultural achievements in Hardwar, Leh, Agra’s Taj Mahal, and Delhi.
 Many visits to local, national, and World Heritage sites sacred to Hindus, Muslims, Buddhists, and Christians complement course readings, lectures, a test, and an independent study project.

 Visit the Religions in India Photo Gallery

-The Religion in India Program qualifies for financial aid in the form of guaranteed student loans, Pell Grants, or applicable graduate assistantships.
-Southern Miss students requiring financial aid should contact Frances Sudduth at the International Programs Office before requesting a 2012 - 2013 Study Abroad Financial Aid Application from the university’s Financial Aid Office.
+The Religions of India Program qualifies for financial aid in the form of guaranteed student loans, Pell Grants, or applicable graduate assistantships.
+Southern Miss students requiring financial aid should contact the Office of International Programs.

 Program Director Information